 Once accredited, schools retain this status on an ongoing basis unless they choose to relinquish accreditation.

-Accreditation can be sought at either of two levels, Level 1 or Level 2, depending on the school's circumstances and reason for seeking accreditation.
+Accreditation can be sought at either level 1 or level 2, depending on the school's circumstances and reason for seeking accreditation.

 Level 1 accreditation